 Regularly collecting and analyzing customer feedback will help you answer these questions.
 It’s time for a moment of truth: Are you only hearing or genuinely listening to your customer?

-96% of customers confirm that the quality of support affects their brand loyalty.
+96% of consumers confirm that the quality of support affects their customer loyalty.
 I can judge the same from the experience of my fellow support heroes: The customer journey is defined by the quality of support provided.

 Of course, providing support can take different courses.
 But, even if you make a mistake while providing help, worry not!
 If your company’s daily customer service is above average, 78% of customers will do business with you again, even after a slip-up.